brona/ansible-cisco-ios-example/README.md

     $ sudo make install

 ## Clone this repository to your working folder
-Copy of all filed will be downloaded to your mac/pc/whatever.
+Copy of all files in this repository will be downloaded to your mac/pc/whatever.

     $ git clone git@github.com:brona/ansible-cisco-ios-example.git